Chronology of World History

 January 13

-• Hitler declares "Total War".
+• Adolf Hitler declares "Total War".
 [1]

 • Russian offensive at Don under General Golikov.
 [1]

-• US infantry captures Galloping Horse-ridge Guadalcanal.
+• US infantry captures Galloping Horse ridge Guadalcanal.
 [1]

 January 14